alichtner/artorithmia/README.md

 ![project pipeline](images/pipeline.png)

-A corpus of unlabelled pieces of art from the [Drizl](www.drizl.co) collection are fed into the featurization engine where a variety of features are pulled out of each image using python and the skimage module.
-The images are then clustered with the cluster engine into k-classes.
-A graphlab content-similarity-based recommender is used to compute the similarities between pieces of art.
-Both the clustering data and recommender are deployed on a flask-based webapp using Amazon Web Services.
+A corpus of unlabelled pieces of art from the [Drizl](www.drizl.co) collection were fed into the featurization engine where a variety of features are pulled out of each image using python and the skimage module.
+This process was performed on a compute-optimized EC2 instance.
+The images were then clustered with the cluster engine into k-classes.
+A graphlab content-similarity-based recommender was used to compute the similarities between pieces of art.
+Both the clustering data and recommender were then deployed on a flask-based webapp using Amazon Web Services.

+Simply having a recommender isn't very exciting however.
+The magic of Artorithmia comes in the d3-force cluster visualization.
+This is a representation of the art in the collection where the size of each node is a representation of the probability of liking a work based on your previous 'like' history.

 ![tech stack](images/tech_stack.png)

-## Create recommendations for users using "taste space"

 ## Feature Engineering